 Assimilating ocean and geophysics data

-A key problem in many sciences is data assimilation- using a model (maybe an uncertain model) and data (maybe noisy data) to assess the state of a system.
+A key problem in many sciences is data assimilation using a model (maybe an uncertain model) and data (maybe noisy data) to assess the state of a system.
 Our work on implicit sampling makes it possible to produce sample states that have a consistently high probability, reducing by a large factor the exploratory computing that needs to be done to eliminate unlikely possibilities.
 This is a major breakthrough.
-We have applied the new methods to problems that range from determining the biological state of oceans, to analyzing data about the earth’s magnetic field, to analyzing combustion models.
+We have applied the new methods to problems that range from determining the biological state of oceans to analyzing data about the earth’s magnetic field and combustion models.